tomwhite/ingreedy-js/README.md

 ### Image capture

 The user takes a photo of a recipe, then it is displayed in the app.
-There is some code that handles the orientation of the image (see the [discussion here](https://medium.com/@ageitgey/the-dumb-reason-your-fancy-computer-vision-app-isnt-working-exif-orientation-73166c7d39da)).
+There is some code that fixes the orientation of the image (see the [discussion here](https://medium.com/@ageitgey/the-dumb-reason-your-fancy-computer-vision-app-isnt-working-exif-orientation-73166c7d39da)).

 ### Image to text conversion